peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         PeterO.Cbor.CBORTypeMapper mapper,
         PeterO.Cbor.PODOptions options);

  Converts this CBOR object to an object of an arbitrary type.
 The following cases are checked in the logical order given (rather than the strict order in which they are implemented by this library):

- * If the type is `CBORObject`  , return this object.
+  * If the type is  `CBORObject` CBORObject , return this object.

- * If the given object is `CBORObject.Null`  (with or without tags), returns `null`  .
+  * If the given object is  `CBORObject.Null` CBORObject.Null (with or without tags), returns  `null` null .

   * If the object is of a type corresponding to a type converter mentioned in the  <i>mapper</i>
-parameter, that converter will be used to convert the CBOR object to n object of the given type.
-Type converters can be used to override he default conversion behavior of almost any object.
+ parameter, that converter will be used to convert the CBOR object to an object of the given type.
+Type converters can be used to override the default conversion behavior of almost any object.

- * If the type is `object`  , return this object.
+  * If the type is  `object` object , return this object.

- * If the type is `char`  , converts single-character CBOR text strings and CBOR integers from 0 through 65535 to a `char`  object and returns that `char`  object.
+  * If the type is  `char` char , converts single-character CBOR text strings and CBOR integers from 0 through 65535 to a  `char` char object and returns that  `char` char object.

- * If the type is `bool`  ( `boolean`  in Java), returns the result of AsBoolean.
+  * If the type is  `bool` bool (  `boolean` boolean in Java), returns the result of AsBoolean.

- * If the type is a primitive integer type ( `byte`  , `int`  , `short`  , `long`  , as well as `sbyte`  , `ushort`  , `uint`  , and `ulong`  in .NET) or a primitive floating-point type ( `float`  , `double`  , as well as `decimal`  in .NET), returns the result of the corresponding As* method.
+  * If the type is a primitive integer type (  `byte` byte ,  `int` int ,  `short` short ,  `long` long , as well as  `sbyte` sbyte ,  `ushort` ushort ,  `uint` uint , and  `ulong` ulong in .NET) or a primitive floating-point type (  `float` float ,  `double` double , as well as  `decimal` decimal in .NET), returns the result of the corresponding As* method.

- * If the type is `String`  , returns the result of AsString.
+  * If the type is  `String` String , returns the result of AsString.

- * If the type is `EDecimal`  , `EFloat`  , `EInteger`  , or `ERational`  in the<a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers` </a>library (in .NET) or the<a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers` </a>artifact (in Java), returns the result of the corresponding As* ethod.
+  * If the type is  `EDecimal` EDecimal ,  `EFloat` EFloat ,  `EInteger` EInteger , or  `ERational` ERational in the <a href="https://www.nuget.org/packages/PeterO.Numbers">  `PeterO.Numbers` PeterO.Numbers </a> library (in .NET) or the <a href="https://github.com/peteroupc/numbers-java">  `com.github.peteroupc/numbers` com.github.peteroupc/numbers </a> artifact (in Java), returns the result of the corresponding As* method.

- * If the type is an enumeration ( `Enum`  ///) type this CBOR object is a text string or an integer, returns the appropriate enumerated constant.
-(For example, if `MyEnum`  includes an entry for `MyValue`  , this method will return `MyEnum.MyValue`  if the CBOR object represents `"MyValue"`  or the underlying value for `MyEnum.MyValue`  .)<b>Note:</b> If an integer is converted to a .NET Enum constant, and that integer is shared by more than one constant of the same type, it is undefined which constant from among them is returned.
-(For example, if `MyEnum.Zero = 0`  and `MyEnum.Null = 0`  , converting 0 to `MyEnum`  may return either `MyEnum.Zero`  or `MyEnum.Null`  .)
+  * If the type is an enumeration (  `Enum` Enum ///) type this CBOR object is a text string or an integer, returns the appropriate enumerated constant.
+(For example, if  `MyEnum` MyEnum includes an entry for  `MyValue` MyValue , this method will return  `MyEnum.MyValue` MyEnum.MyValue if the CBOR object represents  `"MyValue"` "MyValue" or the underlying value for  `MyEnum.MyValue` MyEnum.MyValue .) <b>Note:</b> If an integer is converted to a .NET Enum constant, and that integer is shared by more than one constant of the same type, it is undefined which constant from among them is returned.
+(For example, if  `MyEnum.Zero = 0` MyEnum.Zero = 0 and  `MyEnum.Null = 0` MyEnum.Null = 0 , converting 0 to  `MyEnum` MyEnum may return either  `MyEnum.Zero` MyEnum.Zero or  `MyEnum.Null` MyEnum.Null .)
 As a result, .NET Enum types with constants that share an underlying value should not be passed to this method.

- * If the type is `byte[]`  (a one-dimensional byte array) and this CBOR object is a byte string, returns a byte array which this CBOR byte string's data will be copied to.
+  * If the type is  `byte[]` byte[] (a one-dimensional byte array) and this CBOR object is a byte string, returns a byte array which this CBOR byte string's data will be copied to.
 (This method can't be used to encode CBOR data to a byte array; for that, use the EncodeToBytes method instead.)

   * If the type is a one-dimensional or multidimensional array type and this CBOR object is an array, returns an array containing the items in this CBOR object.

   * If the type is List or the generic or non-generic IList, ICollection, or IEnumerable, (or ArrayList, List, Collection, or Iterable in Java), and if this CBOR object is an array, returns an object conforming to the type, class, or interface passed to this method, where the object will contain all items in this CBOR array.

   * If the type is Dictionary or the generic or non-generic IDictionary (or HashMap or Map in Java), and if this CBOR object is a map, returns an object conforming to the type, class, or interface passed to this method, where the object will contain all keys and values in this CBOR map.

   * If the type is an enumeration constant ("enum"), and this CBOR object is an integer or text string, returns the enumeration constant with the given number or name, respectively.
 (Enumeration constants made up of multiple enumeration constants, as allowed by .NET, can only be matched by number this way.)

- * If the type is `DateTime`  (or `Date`  in Java) , returns a date/time object if the CBOR object's outermost tag is 0 or 1.
+  * If the type is  `DateTime` DateTime (or  `Date` Date in Java) , returns a date/time object if the CBOR object's outermost tag is 0 or 1.
 For tag 1, this method treats the CBOR object as a number of seconds since the start of 1970, which is based on the POSIX definition of "seconds since the Epoch", a definition that does not count leap seconds.
 In this method, this number of seconds assumes the use of a proleptic Gregorian calendar, in which the rules regarding the number of days in each month and which years are leap years are the same for all years as they were in 1970 (including without regard to transitions from other calendars to the Gregorian).
 For tag 1, CBOR objects that express infinity or not-a-number (NaN) are treated as invalid by this method.

- * If the type is `Uri`  (or `URI`  in Java), returns a URI object if possible.
+  * If the type is  `Uri` Uri (or  `URI` URI in Java), returns a URI object if possible.

- * If the type is `Guid`  (or `UUID`  in Java), returns a UUID object if possible.
+  * If the type is  `Guid` Guid (or  `UUID` UUID in Java), returns a UUID object if possible.

   * Plain-Old-Data deserialization: If the object is a type not specially handled above, the type includes a zero-argument constructor (default or not), this CBOR object is a CBOR map, and the "mapper" parameter allows this type to be eligible for Plain-Old-Data deserialization, then this method checks the given type for eligible setters as follows:

   * (*) In the .NET version, eligible setters are the public, nonstatic setters of properties with a public, nonstatic getter.
 If a class has two properties of the form "X" and "IsX", where "X" is any name, or has multiple properties with the same name, those properties are ignored.

   * (*) In the Java version, eligible setters are public, nonstatic methods starting with "set" followed by a character other than a basic digit or lower-case letter, that is, other than "a" to "z" or "0" to "9", that take one parameter.
 The class containing an eligible setter must have a public, nonstatic method with the same name, but starting with "get" or "is" rather than "set", that takes no parameters and does not return void.
 (For example, if a class has "public setValue(String)" and "public getValue()", "setValue" is an eligible setter.
 However, "setValue()" and "setValue(String, int)" are not eligible setters.)
 If a class has two or more otherwise eligible setters with the same name, but different parameter type, they are not eligible setters.

   * Then, the method creates an object of the given type and invokes each eligible setter with the corresponding value in the CBOR map, if any.
-Key names in the map are matched to eligible setters according to the rules described in the [PeterO.Cbor.PODOptions](PeterO.Cbor.PODOptions.md)documentation.
-Note that for security reasons, certain types are not upported even if they contain eligible setters.
+Key names in the map are matched to eligible setters according to the rules described in the [PeterO.Cbor.PODOptions](PeterO.Cbor.PODOptions.md) documentation.
+Note that for security reasons, certain types are not supported even if they contain eligible setters.

   REMARK: A certain consistency between .NET and Java and between FromObject and ToObject are sought for version 4.0.
 It is also hoped that--

   * the ToObject method will support deserializing to objects consisting of fields and not getters ("getX()" methods), both in .NET and in Java, and

   * both FromObject and ToObject will be better designed, in version 4.0, so that backward-compatible improvements are easier to make.

-Java offers no easy way to express a generic type, at least none as easy as C#'s `typeof`  operator.
+  Java offers no easy way to express a generic type, at least none as easy as C#'s  `typeof` typeof operator.
 The following example, written in Java, is a way to specify that the return value will be an ArrayList of String objects.

     Type arrayListString = new ParameterizedType() { public Type[] getActualTypeArguments() { // Contains one type parameter, String return